TheHamester/HitIndicator/README.md

 # Changelog

+## Patch 1.1.1

+* Fixed bug where attacks that would temporarily disable shield, such as with a Vindicator's attack, wouldn't show a block indicator.
+* If you have the Heavy damage makes indicator larger config on, attacks that disable shield will cause the block indicator to be double the normal size.

 ## Update 1.1
 * Added scale customization in configs.
 * Added an optional config which makes indicators for heavy hits larger.